-The Chair is responsible for evaluating the Chief Executive Officer.
 The evaluation is conducted at the time of the executive's annual remuneration review, and involves an interview with the Chair to discuss performance against the Chief Executive Officer's contract with the Company.
 The Chair also evaluates the performance of the Chief Executive Officer on an ongoing basis via informal discussions about performance.

 The Chief Financial Officer and Company Secretary's performance was reviewed as part of his review as a Board member.
-Please see further below.
+Please refer to Recommendation 1.6 above.